manar000-2/task1-cpeech-to-text/README.md

 # task1
-Convert speech to text with html file
+1- Convert speech to text with html file
+2- steps to run ESP32